livz/livz.github.io/_posts/2017-07-02-physical-OPSEC-basics.md

 ![Encrypted USB](/assets/images/opsec-basics/enc_usb.png)

 ## Disable microphone
 Malware that [eavesdrops via computer microphones](http://inhomelandsecurity.com/malware-that-eavesdrops-via-computer-microphones-is-stealing-hundreds-of-gigs-of-data) is far from just a theoretical problem.
 Metasploit incorporated plugins for [recording webcam and microphone](https://null-byte.wonderhowto.com/how-to/hack-like-pro-remotely-record-listen-microphone-anyones-computer-0143966/) long long time ago.
-It’s very easy for anyone now to become the next Bond with a bit of social engineering.
+It’s effortless and straightforward for anyone now to become the next Bond with these tools a bit of social engineering.

-Disabling the microphone is a very easy thing to do and very useful.
+Disabling the microphone is quick and easy and can be very useful.
 A lot of laptops come with a button on the keyboard to disable the microphone and also a led for visual indication.
 No need to have it on while you’re not using it.

 ![Disable mic](/assets/images/opsec-basics/disable_mic.png)